 The next step is the periodic evaluation of the performance to achieve the desired goals of the organization.
 The organization shall develop a systematic step by step approach for evaluation.
 Performance measurement is subjective which differs from person to person.
-The organization shall try to quantify the result based on the outcomes.
+Hence, the organization shall try to quantify the result based on the outcomes.

 Thus, this step is a measurement of results.

-Performance indicators help in evaluating the effectiveness and the efficiency of the program.
+Performance indicators help in evaluating the effectiveness and efficiency of the program.
 A performance indicator is a standard for measurement.
 The selection is based on the extent of the following:

 - It’s relevance

 The organization is going to be accountable for the result or outcomes.
 The primary focus of the performance budget is the outcome and not the inputs.
-The staff is accountable for organizational goals.
+Likewise, the staff is accountable for organizational goals.
 Besides, performance-based budgeting expects to achieve a level of results based on the given level of resources.

 Thus, this step is called evaluation and communication of results.